Mobee-App/documentation/docs/documentation-api/12 - kwsoft® Connector/4-kwsoft-interactive-documents.md

 # Interactive Documents and Final Export

-## Flow template: Mobee - Export KwSoft Document
+## Flow template: Mobee - Export kwsoft Document

 Use this Flow when a document was created in interactive mode and must be finalized as a PDF.